New Research Shows Rainbow Wrack Seaweed Has Iridescent Colors Just Like An Opal

 New research conducted by Bristol’s School of Physics and Department of Electrical Engineering has shown that the gorgeous iridescence of rainbow wrack seaweed is derived from nanoscale spheres, which have the ability to regulate the amount of light that is reflecting from the cells of this seaweed.

-So far, opals are the only other objects present in nature that have the same iridiescence as rainbow wrack seaweed, only with opals it is water deposition that creates the gorgeous colors out of silica, while this particular algae obtains its colors from an oil that the rainbow wrack creates rather than silica.
+So far, opals are the only other objects present in nature that have the same iridiescence as rainbow wrack seaweed, only, with opals, it is water deposition that creates the gorgeous colors out of silica, while this particular algae obtains its colors from an oil that the rainbow wrack creates rather than silica.

-As the study’s lead author Martin Lopez-Garcia elaborated, the oils produced by this algae that help to create its vivid hues came as a big surprise to scientists.
+As the study’s lead author, Martin Lopez-Garcia, elaborated, the oils produced by this algae that help to create its vivid hues came as a big surprise to scientists.

 “The formation of opals from oil droplets is a completely new discovery.”